prushik/baghand/readme.md

 multiple files could not be extracted by creating a pipeline of gzip and tar.
 Additionally, tarballs of gzipped files do not get the benefit of compression accross file boundaries.
+As such, baghand's purpose is mainly academic.
+It basically exists because it can exist.
+However, there is always a chance that this tool will have a real practical use to some users.